| Kent Good Times Dispatch

 journey, Ms. Mangum parents, Roger and Mollie Mangum of San Antonio,

+Tex., will drive the vehicle.
 The group will camp along the way and has gotten

 food donations from a variety of sources, including Davis IGA in Kent.